eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 |**stiffness**|`number`|Optional softness of the limits when beyond the limits.|
 |**damping**|`number`|Optional spring damping applied when beyond the limits.|

-Each constraint must provide an array of axes which are restricted.
-These axes refer to the columns of the basis defined by the transform of the connected nodes and as such, should be in the range 0 to 2.
-The number of axes provided determines whether is should be a 1, 2 or 3 dimensional constraint as follows:
+Each limit must provide either `linearAxes` or `angularAxes`, declaring which are restricted.
+The indices in these arrays refer to the columns of the basis defined by the attachment frame of the joint and as such, must be in the range 0 to 2.
+The number of axes determines whether the limit should be a 1, 2, or 3 dimensional constraint as follows:

-* For linear constraints, a 1D constraint will keep that axis within the `min` and `max` distance from the infinite plane defined by the other two axes.
+* A 1D linear constraint should keep the world-space translation of the attachment frames within the signed distance from the infinite plane spanned by the other two axes.
-A 2D constraint will keep the node translations within a certain distance from an infinite line (i.e., within an infinite cylinder) and a 3D constraint will keep the nodes within a certain distance from a point (i.e. within a sphere).
+* A 2D linear constraint should keep the attachment frame translations within a distance from the infinite line along the remaining axis.
+* A 3D linear constraint should keep the attachment frame translations within a distance from each other.
-* For angular constraints, a 1D constraint restricts angular movement about one axis, as in a universal joint.
+* A 1D angular constraint should restrict the attachment frame rotation about that axis, as in a universal joint.
-A 2D constraint restricts angular movement about two - keeping the pivots within a cone.
+* A 2D angular constraint should restrict the attachment frame rotations to a cone oriented along the remaining axis.

-Each constraint contains a `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the constraint is considered non-violating and no corrective forces are applied.
-These values represent a _distance_ for linear constraints, or an _angle_ in radians for angular constraints.
+Each limit contains a `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the constraint is considered non-violating and no corrective forces are applied.
+These values represent a _distance_ in meters for linear constraints, or an _angle_ in radians for angular constraints.

-Additionally, each constraint has an optional `stiffness` and `damping` which specify the proportion of the recovery applied to the constraint.
+Additionally, each `joint_limit` has an optional `stiffness` and `damping` which specify the proportion of the recovery applied to the limit.
 By default, an infinite spring constant is assumed, implying hard limits.
 Specifying a finite stiffness will cause the constraint to become soft at the limits.

 This approach of building joints from a set of individual constraints is flexible enough to allow for many types of bilateral joints.
-For example, to define a hinged door can be constructed by locating connected nodes at the point where the physical hinge would be on each body, adding a 3D linear constraint with zero maximum distance, a 1D angular constraint describing the swing of the door around it's vertical axis, and a 2D angular constraint with zero limits about the remaining two axes.
+For example, a hinged door can be constructed by locating the attachment frames at the point where the physical hinge would be on each body, adding a 3D linear constraint with zero maximum distance, a 1D angular constraint with `min`/`max` describing the swing of the door around it's vertical axis, and a 2D angular constraint with zero limits about the remaining two axes.

-Note however that some types of constraint are currently not possible to describe.
-For example, a pulley, which needs a third transform in order to calculate a distance, cannot be described.
-Similarly, this does not have a mechanism to link two axes by some factor, such as a screw, whose translation is affected by the amount of rotation about some axis.

 Addition of drive objects to a joint allows the joint to apply additional forces to modify the relative transform between the joint object and the connected node.
 A `joint_drive` object models a forced, damped spring and contains the following properties: